celery/celery/docs/userguide/canvas.rst

         >>> add.signature((2, 2), countdown=10)
         tasks.add(2, 2)

-- There is also a shortcut using star arguments:
+- There's also a shortcut using star arguments:

     .. code-block:: pycon